1. User guide

 1.1.
 Getting started

 Metadb extends PostgreSQL with features to support analytics such as streaming data sources, data model transforms, and historical data.
 The data contained in the Metadb database originally come from another place: a data source which could be, for example, a transaction-processing database or a sensor network.
-Metadb updates its database continuously based on state changes in external data sources.
+Metadb updates its database continuously based on state changes in an external data source.
+Also part of the design of Metadb is to support multiple data sources, although this is not yet fully implemented.

 1.2.
 Main tables